-- a.
-Avoiding displacement of people without a well-designed compensation and relocation process; - b.
-Minimizing the number of PAPs, to the extent possible by seeking alternative sites and designs; - c.
-Compensating for losses incurred and incomes and livelihoods displaced, where land take is an unavoidable; and - d.
+- e.
+Avoiding displacement of people without a well-designed compensation and relocation process; - f.
+Minimizing the number of PAPs, to the extent possible by seeking alternative sites and designs; - g.
+Compensating for losses incurred and incomes and livelihoods displaced, where land take is an unavoidable; and - h.
 Ensuring resettlement assistance or rehabilitation, is timely and as needed, to address impacts on PAPs livelihoods and their wellbeing.